Fluiditec - Under/Stand

 The components were subsequently redesigned to incorporate an integrated undercut—an approach initially ruled out—which now provides a retention ledge for the cushion.
 This allows the user to press-fit the cushion into place, remove it easily when needed, and ensures it remains securely positioned without the need for adhesive.

-All work shown on this page was undertaken whilst under the contractual employment of Corryn Biotech Ltd & ITERATE UK.
+All work shown on this page was undertaken whilst under the contractual employment of Fluiditec (Storml Trading) & ITERATE UK.
 All work shown, has been created independently or at the time of release on this portfolio website, had been launched and was within the public domain.
 The work is shown for personal portfolio presentation purposes only and must not be shared by any third parties.
-All opinions expressed are by the owner of the website and do not necessarily reflect those of Corryn Biotech & ITERATE UK.
+All opinions expressed are by the owner of the website and do not necessarily reflect those of Fluiditec & ITERATE UK.

 Information icon